qejmc/cs386-a2.2/team.md

 ## William Rogers
 ## Hyunsoo Kim
 ## Jacob Olson
- Hi I am Jacob and I have a really interesting and creative description yup.
+ Hi I am Jacob and I have a really interesting and creative description yup thats it.